The Life Insurance Underwriting Process Decoded

 Presented by Kris Maksimovich, AIF®, CRPC®:

-Understanding the life underwriting process can help set your mind at ease.
+Understanding the life insurance underwriting process can help set your mind at ease.
 While no two cases are the same, preparing for required interviews and exams, as well as the potential for delays, will help ensure that the process goes smoothly and quickly.

 Commonwealth uses several vendors to complete paramedical exams.
 Requirements vary from carrier to carrier and depend on your age and the amount of insurance you are applying for.
 Here are some points to keep in mind: